 Why did you choose research as a career?

-What attracted you to Mayo Graduate School?
+What attracted you to Mayo Clinic Graduate School of Biomedical Sciences?

 Why did you choose the clinical and translational science track?

-What do you like about living in Rochester, Minnesota?
+What do you like about Rochester, Minnesota?

 What are your plans for the future?

 I am still exploring career options, and what I love about Mayo Clinic Graduate School of Biomedical Sciences is that it provides opportunities for its students to experience different careers such as teaching, public policy and entrepreneurship.

 At this point I am definitely interested in continuing to a postdoctoral fellowship position after graduation.
 However, I'm not sure where I want to be long term.